 If you are offered Federal Work-Study, you may be employed in various on-campus positions, but may also be employed in off-campus agencies.
 In addition, you may work off campus during the summer and Interterm under the program.

 If you are offered Institutional Student Employment, you may be employed only in on-campus positions.
 This excludes College-related, but separately incorporated organizations such as Woodside Children’s Center, and Five Colleges, Inc., each of which, though physically on or adjacent to the College’s campus, are “off-campus” for student employment purposes.

 If you are eligible to receive need-based grant aid from federal or state sources, it must be awarded in accordance with the Federal Methodology.
 If “Amherst only” resources are used, need-based state and federal grants (other than Pell Grants) will be replaced with Amherst College Scholarship assistance.

 If you receive other scholarship or grant aid from outside sources or a tuition benefit, this assistance is unaffected by “Amherst only” aid.

-Amherst does not include student loans in initial award packages.
-In some cases, however, a student may seek to borrow: to make up a shortfall in summer savings, to shift student employment to student loan in the aid award, or to purchase a personal computer.
+Amherst does not include student loans in initial offer packages.
+In some cases, however, a student may seek to borrow: to make up a shortfall in summer savings, to shift student employment to student loan in the aid offer, or to purchase a personal computer.

 Students with “Amherst Only” aid are not eligible to borrow subsidized federal student loans, but are eligible to borrow unsubsidized federal or private alternative student loans.

-If you decide not to accept an Amherst only award in order to preserve eligibility for federal student aid, you may subsequently consider borrowing a federal student loan.
+If you decide not to accept an Amherst only aid offer in order to preserve eligibility for federal student aid, you may subsequently consider borrowing a federal student loan.
 Here are brief descriptions of subsidized federal student loan programs.